 Breast Cancer Specialists

 Medical oncologist.
 A doctor who specializes in the medical treatment of cancer.
 Medical oncologists have a thorough knowledge of how cancers behave and grow and how to use medication to treat them.
-They also figure out the risk of the breast cancer coming back, as well as the need for more treatments (such as chemotherapy, hormonal therapy, or radiation therapy).
+They also figure out the chances of the breast cancer coming back, as well as the need for more treatments (such as chemotherapy, hormonal therapy, or radiation therapy).

 The medical oncologist manages your overall medical care for cancer and monitors your health during your treatment.
 They check your progress often, review your lab and X-ray results, and coordinate your medical care before and after your treatment.

 Surgical oncologist.
 A doctor who specializes in the surgical treatment of cancer.
 Surgical oncologists do biopsies and other procedures such as removing a lump or a breast.
 These doctors have completed general surgery training and have received additional training in surgical oncology.